Entea/Silex-Twig-Simple-Asset-Extension/README.md

-## Simple twig extension for Silex, userful to create links to assets
+## Simple twig extension for Silex, for creating links to assets

 ### Usage
 ```